-The driver of a vehicle on a road where a compliance notice has expired and the vehicle fault for which a compliance notice was issued has not been repaired commits an offence.
+The driver of a vehicle on a road where a defect notice has expired and the vehicle fault for which a defect notice was issued has not been repaired commits an offence.

-If the vehicle licence expires, the number plates must be surrendered and returned to the Director General (your nearest Driver and Vehicle Services (DVS) centre) within 15 days to prevent an infringement being issued for failing to return the number plates.
+If a defect notice has expired, the number plates must be surrendered and returned to (your nearest Driver and Vehicle Services (DVS) centre) within 15 days to prevent an infringement being issued.

-Getting a vehicle to an inspection centre once a compliance notice has expired
+Getting a vehicle to an inspection centre once a defect notice has expired

-Provided that the vehicle is currently licensed (and therefore covered by Motor Injury Insurance (MII)), a vehicle with an expired compliance notice may be driven to the nearest inspection centre from the place of repair without a temporary movement permit.
+Provided that the vehicle is currently licensed (and therefore covered by Motor Injury Insurance (MII)), a vehicle with an expired defect notice may be driven to the nearest Authorised Inspection Station from the place of repair without a temporary movement permit.
 It may not be used on road for any other purpose.

 What to do if you can not get your vehicle inspected within 14 days of expiry

-If it is not possible to arrange a vehicle inspection within 14 days of the compliance notice expiry date, you should surrender the number plates (vehicle licence plates) at any of our Driver and Vehicle Services Centre or regional Agents.
-The inspection to re-license the vehicle is the same as the inspection to clear a compliance notice.
+If it is not possible to arrange a vehicle inspection within 14 days of the defect notice expiry date, you should surrender the number plates (vehicle licence plates) at any of our Driver and Vehicle Services Centre or regional Agents The inspection to re-license the vehicle is the same as the inspection to clear a defect notice.

-Clearing or issuing a new compliance notice in another Australian jurisdiction
+Clearing or issuing a new defect notice in another Australian jurisdiction

-A compliance notice may be issued or cleared in any other Australian Jurisdiction, regardless of where the vehicle is licensed, or the notice is issued.
-A reciprocal arrangement between the Jurisdictions ensures that any action in respect of a compliance notice is notified by the issuing authority to the home Jurisdiction and vice versa.
+A defect notice may be issued or cleared in any other Australian Jurisdiction, regardless of where the vehicle is licensed, or the notice is issued.
+An arrangement between the Jurisdictions ensures that the issuing authority and the home Jurisdiction are notified and vice versa.

-Details of the compliance notice and the vehicle are recorded by both the Jurisdiction in which the vehicle is licensed (registered) and the Jurisdiction in which the compliance notice is issued.
+Details of the defect notice and the vehicle are recorded by both the Jurisdiction in which the vehicle is licensed (registered) and the Jurisdiction in which the defect notice is issued.